develephant/coronium-core-docs/docs-src/docs/server-modules/api.md

 ## Projects

-Server-side api methods are housed in "projects" that are stored on the server.
-Projects allow you to seperate functionality between applications.

-Projects can also be based on a specific set of functionality, like user management, which can then be shared amongst multiple client applications.
+Server-side api methods are housed in "API Projects" that are stored on the server.
+Projects allow you to create specific functionality for an API , which can then be shared amongst multiple client applications.
 To switch between projects on the client-side, see the [useProject](/client-module/core/#useproject) method in the client-side core module.

 ## Creating Projects